ShutterStarTW/wp-autoplugin/README.md

 Do not hand-edit generated bundles.

-## Installation

-1. Install and activate WP-Autoplugin.
-2. Open **WP-Autoplugin → Settings**.
-3. Configure at least one provider and select a default model.
-4. Open **WP-Autoplugin → Workspace** and create a project.

 ## Privacy

 WP-Autoplugin does not require a WP-Autoplugin account.
-Source, credentials, and durable job snapshots remain on the WordPress site except for task content, relevant source, images, and any saved Custom instructions sent to the configured AI provider.
-Custom instructions are not a secret store.
-See `readme.txt` for the external-service disclosures.
+Source, credentials, durable job snapshots, revisions, reviews, and release history remain on the WordPress site except for task content, relevant source, prompt images, project instructions, and Custom instructions sent to the configured AI provider.

+Uninstall cleanup is enabled by default and can be disabled to preserve WP-Autoplugin data for a later reinstall.
+Uninstall never deletes or reverts plugins or themes created or modified through the workspace.

+See `readme.txt` for external-service disclosures.

 ## License